Table Of Contents:

 Blur returns 8 years after their last album.

-Coming 8 long years after 2015’s The Magic Whip, Blur is back, with help from producer James Ford (Arctic Monkeys, The Last Shadow Puppets).
+Coming 8 years after 2015’s The Magic Whip, Blur is back, with help from producer James Ford (Arctic Monkeys, The Last Shadow Puppets), on a baroque rock album that can be described as somewhat similar to Arctic Monkeys’ The Car from the previous year (which James Ford also produced).

 Danny Brown – Quaranta